Jhazmyne's Lullaby: Reception

-According to AllMusic, Jhazmyne's Lullabye is a "powerful metalcore album that finds strength in solid lyrical content."
+According to AllMusic, Jhazmyne's Lullaby is a "powerful metalcore album that finds strength in solid lyrical content."
 In his review of the album, writer Kevin Stewart-Panko said the band "construct songs that hardcore kids will hurt themselves to without realising how much of a jazz influence goes into 7A7P's style and graphic design.
 They beat down the restrictive walls of what can go onto a hardcore record with the inclusion of piano études and acoustic guitar solos."

 Track listing

 All music written and performed by 7 Angels 7 Plagues, except where noted.